tacoe/hue-daylight-harvester/README.md

 Hue Daylight Harvester
 ======================

 Full-automatic day-round control of hue lights using light sensors on a Beaglebone Black.
-(A bit like what Stack Lighting's upcoming Alba light promises to do),
+(A bit like what Stack Lighting's upcoming Alba light promises to do).
+Started with the question: can't we just get rid of light controls altogether?
+Hue Daylight Harvester does the following continuously:
- * measure ambient light (daylight + artificial light) and fluidly adjusts hue light to come as close as possible to a 'desired' light level
+ * measure ambient light (daylight + artificial light) and fluidly adjusts hue light to come as close as possible to a 'desired' light level.
+This means turning down or off when the sun shines, turning back on when it suddenly gets cloudy, etc.
- * normal light level from breakfast throughout day; gradual dimming between dinner and midnight, fading out after midnight, off at night
+ * provide normal light level from breakfast throughout day; gradual dimming between dinner and midnight, fading out after midnight, off at night
- * neutral color temperature during the day, fading to a warm and cozy temperature throughout the evening.
+ * set neutral color temperature during the day, fading to a warm and cozy temperature throughout the evening.

 Notes
 ==